|

 all Israel to battle against these ungodly Gentiles.

-the rear fell by the sword.
+those in the rear fell by the sword.

 Reader 2: King Antiochus sent sixty thousand infantrymen and